microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/taxonomy-picker.md

 ## Microsoft Graph permissions

 This component uses the following Microsoft Graph APIs and permissions.
-For each API called the user must have at least one of the listed permissions.
+For each API called, the user must have at least one of the permissions listed.

 | Configuration     | Permission         | API                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 | ----------------- | ------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |